-The main results of and resolved measures from the ORSA processes are summarized in an ORSA report.
+The primary outcomes and implemented corrective actions resulting from the ORSA process are presented in an ORSA report.
 The risk management function coordinates the preparation of the OSRA report.
 It includes all risk-related information that is relevant for the result of the ORSA assessment.
 The report is typically finalized in the second quarter of the fiscal year.
 The final draft of the ORSA report is submitted to the Chief Risk Officer and subsequently the Chief Financial Officer for review.
 The AGCS Risk Committee reviews the results of the ORSA report and recommends its approval by the Board of Management, provided that no changes are necessary.
-The final ORSA report is made available to all key decision-makers involved in corporate and risk strategy, as well as risk and capital management (e.g., AGCS SE key function holders).
-The annual reporting process also incorporates feedback from the most recent reviews of previous years' ORSA reports, including any adjustments required to align with external requirements.
+The annual reporting also takes into account feedback from the latest reviews of previous years' ORSA reports (for example, due to adjusted external requirements).

-The ORSA report for the 2022 financial year did not contain any objections or significant recommendations to the Board of Management.
-The solvency ratio adequately reflects the overall solvency requirement.
-The ORSA report for the 2023 financial year was still being prepared as of the editorial deadline for this report.
+The ORSA report for the 2023 financial year did not contain any objections or significant recommendations to the Board of Management.
+The overall solvency requirement is adequately reflected in the solvency ratio.
+The ORSA report for the 2024 financial year was still being prepared as of the editorial deadline for this report.

-AGCS SE was capitalized at 173% as of December 31, 2023, significantly exceeding the target ratio (management ratio) of 140%.
-This represents an increase of 13 percentage points over the previous year.
-On this basis, AGCS SE is committed to maintaining capitalization in line with the defined risk appetite at all times, including over the planning period until 2026.
+AGCS SE was capitalized at 172% as of December 31, 2024, significantly exceeding the target ratio (management ratio) of 140%.
+This is almost unchanged from the previous year (-1 percentage point).
+On this basis, AGCS SE is committed to maintaining capitalization in line with the defined risk appetite at all times, including over the planning period until 2027.